-In late July, nearly two months after Massachusetts lifted virtually all COVID-related requirements, Gov. Charlie Baker said he was not planning on reissuing any statewide mask mandates or advisories, although rising case numbers due to the delta variant started causing some cities and towns to make their own calls both in Massachusetts (see Provincetown and Nantucket) and elsewhere around the country (such as Philadelphia and Los Angeles).
-An increasing number of cities are again recommending or even requiring that everyone — vaccinated or not — wear masks indoors or where social distancing is not possible.
-Boston, for example, reinstated an indoor mask mandate on August 27.
+Back in late July 2021, nearly two months after Massachusetts lifted virtually all COVID-related requirements, Gov. Charlie Baker said he was not planning on reissuing any statewide mask mandates or advisories, although rising case numbers due to the delta variant started causing some cities and towns to make their own calls both in Massachusetts (see Provincetown and Nantucket) and elsewhere around the country (such as Philadelphia and Los Angeles).
+An increasing number of cities again began recommending or even requiring that everyone — vaccinated or not — wear masks indoors or where social distancing is not possible.
+Boston, for example, reinstated an indoor mask mandate on August 27, 2021.

-In hopes of helping to protect staff and customers, a small but growing number of local restaurants and music venues have announced that they are requiring proof of vaccination for indoor diners or show-goers.
+Over the summer, in hopes of helping to protect staff and customers, a small but growing number of local restaurants and music venues started announcing that they would require proof of vaccination for indoor diners or show-goers.

 Below, find a running list of local restaurants and entertainment venues requiring proof of vaccination for indoor dining, show attendance, or specific types of events.
-(Currently, Cambridge and Provincetown seem to be the hotspots for vaccine requirements.)
-Know of other Massachusetts restaurants or venues with requirements in place?
-Email firstname.lastname@example.org.
-This list will be updated as more information becomes available.
+This list is updated periodically; please email email@example.com if there’s something that should be added.

 Restaurants and Entertainment Venues Requiring Proof of Vaccination

 - Cambridge Common (1667 Massachusetts Ave., Cambridge): Proof of vaccination is required for indoor dining only.
-All are welcome on the sidewalk and backyard patios (six ables and 28 tables respectively).
+All are welcome on the sidewalk and backyard patios (six tables and 28 tables respectively).

 - Club Passim (47 Palmer St., Cambridge): All staff, performers, and customers are required to show proof of vaccination (the card or the photo) upon entering the club; ticket purchases will be refunded for those who cannot or will not show proof.
-Non-performers are recommended to wear masks indoors unless actively eating or drinking.
+Non-performers must wear masks indoors unless actively eating or drinking.
 Passim continues to offer livestream performances and online classes.

 - Havana Club (288 Green St., Cambridge): The salsa club is requiring proof of vaccine (either the card or a photo of it) for entry.